 Duane Weber - His widow Jo Weber is convinced he was Cooper, but to date she has not been able to prove her husband knew how to use a parachute or was in the Northwest on 11/24/1971.
 Duane was a petty criminal and thief who served a few terms in prison and was dismissed by the FBI some years ago.
 Mrs. Weber remains undaunted, and continues her research over at the most famous discussion site on Cooper: The Dropzone thread on Cooper.

 Kenny Christiansen - Investigated by yours truly, Geoff Gray, and others, a report on him with pictures and documents was sent to the Seattle FBI in December 2012.
-(View the PDF in Part 3) He was the subject of an episode on the History Channel show Brad Meltzer's Decoded.
+He was the subject of an episode on the History Channel show Brad Meltzer's Decoded.
 Although there is a fair amount of circumstantial evidence against him, as well as witnesses who are still alive today, he has not been proven to be D.B.
 Cooper.
 In Janaury of 2015, an updated report on him that includes key testimony from family members of the alleged accomplice, Bernie Geestman, will be submitted to the Seattle FBI.

 Sheridan Peterson - An experienced skydiver who lives in California, he was once a serious suspect and was questioned by the F.B.I.
 However, it's been established that he was actually in Nepal with his wife and at least one young child the week of the crime.
 He still has his supporters, although there are a few problems with him as a suspect.
 His eyes are blue and the hijacker's were reported as brown.
 His personality in general doesn't seem to fit the profile, either.
 He's written an anti-Vietnam War book titled The Idiot's Frightful Laughter that runs 900 pages, and he once ran for a school board position in the Santa Rosa, CA area where he provided his entire history.
 Peterson once made a bit of a joke about being a suspect though, and it's unlikely he was the hijacker.